 The purpose of the Conduct Review Committee is to ensure that all proposed related party transactions with the Credit Union are fair to the Credit Union and that best judgement is exercised in all matters of related party relationships.
-The CRC met five times in 2019, ensuring that the directors and employees act with integrity and objectivity by having policies, processes and practices in place that protect people and the organization from claims and the perception of unfair benefit or conflict of interest.
-The 2019 members of this committee were:
+The CRC meets to ensure that the directors and employees act with integrity and objectivity by having policies, processes and practices in place that protect people and the organization from claims and the perception of unfair benefit or conflict of interest.
+The 2020 members of this committee were: